dkwargit/dkwargit/README.md

-- 👋 Hi, I’m @dkwargit
+- 👋 Hi, I’m Divyanshu Kumar.
-- 👀 I’m interested in movies
+- 👀 I’m interested in movies.
-- 🌱 I’m currently learning engineering
+- 🌱 I’m currently pursuing Engineering.
-- 💞️ I’m looking to collaborate on security
+- 💞️ I’m looking to collaborate in various domains.
 - 📫 How to reach me .
-No way
+Currently none..

 <!---
 dkwargit/dkwargit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.